mytahir/fudwriter/README.md

 This is a Software which allows Teachers to write on computer screen and also open pdfs.

 # ![Alt text](web/images/pen24.png "Summary") Summary
-* Clean Interface with MDIX (MateriaDesignInXaml) which allows [Google Material Design Approach](https://material.io/design/) on Windows Machines
+* Clean Interface with MDIX Library which allows [Google Material Design](https://material.io/design/) on Windows Machines
 * It allows user to write on the Screen
 * It also opens .pdf file format